-Unacceptable behaviour needs to be stopped and the situation kept safe for the child, other children and adults.
+Unacceptable behaviour needs to be stopped including abusive behaviour towards peers and any form of sexual violence and harrassment and the situation kept safe for the child, other children and adults.

 "I saw you kick the cupboard and that's not ok.
 Kicking hurts and it's not ok.
 I saw you watch me to see my reaction.
 I am wondering if you were waiting to see what I would do.
 I think you imagine that I will be angry with you; actually I care about you and I'm here to keep you safe.
 You really matter to me.
 I'm not angry; I can see that you need help to work this out"